Night at The Museum

 “No, my hotel,” he insists and beckons me to follow him.
 We weave through room after room of antiques, each one bursting to the seams with sculptures, bookcases and four-poster beds, until one door leads to desk with a sign above it.
 The Museum Hotel.

 A few days later I check in.
-My boyfriend is joining me in Cochin and I’ve moved from what is believed to be Vasco da Gama’s house - a charming but modest high ceilinged, 16th century home without air conditioning to what is undeniably its most luxurious property.
+My boyfriend is joining me in Cochin and I’ve moved from what is believed to be Vasco da Gama’s house - a charming but modest high-ceilinged 16th century home without air conditioning to what is undeniably its most luxurious property.

 It has eight rooms including one suite, and the toughest decision is picking which one to sleep in.
 None of the rooms are exactly alike, and everything is up for sale.
 Fancy the sink with the bronze carving?
 It’s yours.
 Want a new 19th century roof?
-Dial your architect.
+Dial your decorator.
 Need a cupboard as big as a bedroom?
 Sign on the dotted line.
 All the furnishings have a tiny sticker on them.

 It’s a fascinating way to showcase Majnu’s best pieces.
 “You are living in a museum”, he reminds us.
 Where the objects came from can be guesswork, but he welcomes our queries.
 He is after all the architect and his knowledge of every piece is on par with his ability to acquire them.